pforret/blog.splashing/_topic/city/abudhabi.md

 ---
 # Abu Dhabi

-Abu Dhabi  is the capital and second-most populous city  of the United Arab Emirates.
-It is also the capital of the Emirate of Abu Dhabi and the centre of the Abu Dhabi Metropolitan  Area.
+Abu Dhabi  is the capital of the United Arab Emirates.
+The city of Abu Dhabi is the capital of the Emirate of Abu Dhabi and the UAE's second-most populous  city after Dubai.
 The city of Abu Dhabi is located on an island in the Persian Gulf, off the Central West Coast.
+Most of the city and the Emirate reside on the mainland connected to the rest of the country.

 ## Unsplash photos